nnerb/abenson_landpage/README.md

 - **Swiper**: A modern and customizable touch slider library.
 - **React Hook Form**: A flexible and performant library for managing forms.
 - **React Hot Toast**: A lightweight library for creating toast notifications.
+- **React Scroll**: A library for smooth scrolling to different sections of your page.

 ## Features